nehalkalita/interpolation_2d/README.md

 # Interpolation of 2D data

-Program requires a CSV file where
+Program requires a CSV file as input where

 empty spaces are to be mentioned with 'characters' or 'symbols'